 Either calculation method can be applied to either deployment scenario independent or locational hosting capacity analysis.
 Iterative hosting capacity calculations simply increase the amount of wind/PV on a circuit, computing and grading expected circuit impacts at each generation level, until an impact that is higher than the acceptable planning levels is reached.
 This type of analysis can require considerable time and/or computational resources to complete due to the potentially large number of power flow solutions required.
 Streamlined/linearized hosting capacity calculations require less computational resources by effectively linearizing the power flow solutions in order to directly calculate the wind/PV generation levels at which unacceptable circuit impacts begin to occur.
-The increased speed of the hosting capacity calculation comes at the cost of potential error in hosting capacity numbers.
-Of course, the two calculation methods can be easily combined to provide relatively fast hosting capacity analysis and improved levels of hosting capacity accuracy if required.
+The increased speed of the hosting capacity calculation comes at the cost of potential error in hosting capacity fast hosting capacity analysis and improved levels of hosting capacity accuracy if required.